 Finding turmeric substitutes sounds like a difficult task because there are almost no other ingredients comparable to turmeric’s specific flavor, color, and health benefits.

-But that’s okay!
-There are so many recipes in which turmeric only acts as a coloring aid or a little taste.
+But you can still comfortably use more than one substitute for full flavor in some dishes.
+Plus, there are so many recipes in which turmeric only acts as a coloring aid or a little taste.
 Therefore, I will bring you the most impressive and closest turmeric substitutes for those cases.

 You’ll get the right substitutes for turmeric-like colors, and more importantly, the best turmeric flavor substitutes through this article.
 So, do not ignore you!